Neurostimulation Is Revolutionizing OAB Treatment

 – Up to 90% of patients have a greater than 50% reduction in symptoms at 6 months

 – Up to 45% complete cure and continence rate at 5 years

 – Sustained symptom control up to 5 years

 – Decreased catheterization volumes and number of catheterizations (for patients with urine blockage)

 While we offer several different treatment methods for OAB, sacral neuromodulation with the AxonicsTM device is often the best or only solution for bladder problems.

-To see if neuromodulation or any of the above-mentioned treatment options are right for you and your overactive bladder, schedule your consultation with your primary urologist or see the dynamic duo of Drs.
-Tsai and Dr. Shaw and their practiced team at the Austin Urology Institute.
+To see if neuromodulation or any of the above-mentioned treatment options are right for you and your overactive bladder, schedule your consultation with Dr. Shaw and the team at the Austin Urology Institute.